 Prestigious illustrated publisher Anness joins us in 2016, and here is MD Paul Anness, presenting his new titles to the team at the Compass offices in west London.

 The academic side of the business goes from strength to strength with Crown House, Earthscan, Edinburgh UP, Jessica Kingsley, Pharmaceutical Press, Pluto and Policy Press (now Bristol UP/Policy) among the publishers enjoying strong sales.
 Here are Sophie, Richard and Alan all enjoying selling their titles at universities and education fairs around the UK.

 In 2017 Alan Jessop’s health suddenly takes a dramatic turn for the worse as he is diagnosed with autoimmune encephalitis.
 He goes on long term sick leave and later that year the company welcomes Simon Kingsley as UK Trade Sales Director.
 Here are some of the team at our summer sales conference with Michael Schmidt and Katie Caunt from Carcanet.

 In 2018 CIPS reorganise to combine the Compass Academic and Trade divisions, meaning enhanced coverage for our clients and improved efficiency at head office.
-The mood is buoyant as we celebrate twenty successful years in business!
+The mood was buoyant as we celebrated twenty successful years in business!

 In July 2021, Compass acquired export trade sales agency Gunnar Lie & Associates Ltd which means the business now offers existing and prospective clients a one-stop global service across the UK, Europe, Middle East, Africa, Asia, and Central and South America.